PandasThumb/pandasthumb.github.io/_posts/2018/2018-07-09-finalists-x.md

 Here are the finalists of the 2018 photography contest.
 We received only 11 photographs from 5 photographers.
 All of the pictures were excellent, as you will no doubt see during the coming months.
 With assistance from our wife, we chose 1 photograph by each photgrapher and display them below the proverbial fold.
 The text, if any, was written by the photographers and lightly edited for consistency.

 The finalists are presented in alphabetical order of last name.
 Please look through their photographs before voting for your favorite.
-Polling will close Friday, July 20, at approximately 12:00 MDT.
+Polling will close Friday, July 20, at approximately 12:00 noon MDT.

 Reed Cartwright contributed to this post.